Generic nonadditivity of quantum capacity in simple channels

 In this paper, we provide qualitatively new examples of super-additivity of quantum capacity.
 The phenomenon seems prevalent, does not involve channels engineered to exhibit the effect, and can involve pairs of channels with large quantum capacity.
 Our findings show an even more complex landscape of non-additivity than hitherto appreciated.
 Yet, our channels and the proofs are simple, and thus we hope they improve our understanding of the subject.

 \paragraph*{Main results.}

-Our first main result is that a simple qutrit channel, the `platypus channel' defined via eq.~\eqref{eq:Ns-iso} below, violates strong additivity of coherent information when used together with a variety of simple and well-known qubit channels such as the erasure, amplitude damping, depolarizing, and even randomly constructed qubit channels.
+Our first main result is that a simple qutrit `platypus channel', defined via eq.~\eqref{eq:Ns-iso} below, violates strong additivity of coherent information when used together with a variety of simple and well-known qubit channels such as the erasure, amplitude damping, depolarizing, and even randomly constructed qubit channels.
 Even more remarkably, the same simple code achieves non-additivity in all cases.
 Our findings strongly suggest that super-additivity is much more prevalent and generic than previously thought.

-Second, as proved in our companion paper~\cite{paper1prl}, the platypus channel has weakly additive coherent information if the spin alignment conjecture introduced in \cite{paper1prl} holds.
+Second, as proved in our companion paper~\cite{paper1IEEE}, platypus channels have weakly additive coherent information if the spin alignment conjecture introduced in \cite{paper1IEEE} holds.
 As the erasure channel and the amplitude damping channel also have weakly additive coherent information, we have an example of non-additivity of quantum capacity between two weakly additive channels.
 The only known prior example revolves around superactivation~\cite{SmithYard08}, and requires substantial fine-tuning to demonstrate the effect.
 In contrast, our channel requires no such tuning, and both channels exhibit non-additivity over a wide range of parameters, including regimes where both channels have substantial capacity themselves.

-Third, we show that a higher-dimensional generalization of the platypus channel has similar non-additive behavior.
+Third, we show that higher-dimensional platypus channels have similar non-additive behavior.
 In particular, when used jointly with a higher-dimensional erasure channel, it exhibits super-additivity of quantum capacity unconditionally, i.e., without relying on the spin alignment conjecture.
 The underlying mechanism at work achieving all of these non-additivity results is qualitatively different from previous results in~\cite{SmithYard08,LiWinterEA09,BrandaoOppenheimEA12}, as explained in the Discussion section.

 In the following paragraphs we discuss our main results; see the \hyperref[supp]{Supplementary information} for additional details.
 MATLAB and Python code used to obtain the numerical results mentioned above will be made available at \cite{github}.